-The current solution supported by UGC is Highways England Option 1 and allows for development of the junction in phases to support further development growth as and when it materialises.
+The current preferred solution supported by UGC is Highways England Option 1 (which is out for consultation) and allows for development of the junction in phases to support further development growth as and when it materialises.
 Option 1 will provide a new southern junction and proposed new dual carriageway into the clock interchange.
 This will release some capacity from the M42 J6 to reduce congestion and prolong its life.